haavee/jiveplot/README.md

-After downloading and having the [dependencies](https://github.com/haavee/jiveplot#dependencies) installed (as of 30 Oct 2018 you can run from a [singularity or Docker](https://github.com/haavee/jiveplot#singularity) image) [test link](https://github.com/haavee/jiveplot#singularity-and-docker-container-images)
+After downloading and having the [dependencies](https://github.com/haavee/jiveplot#dependencies) installed (as of 30 Oct 2018 you can run from a [singularity or Docker](https://github.com/haavee/jiveplot#singularity-and-docker-container-images) image) type:
-type:

 ```bash
 $ /path/to/jiveplot/jplotter